cguintob/BTL_humidity_code/README.md

 `aht10.ino` --- Initializes the sensor, measures humidity and temperature in room, and sends information to serial port
 `AHTxx.cpp` --- Arduino library
-`AHTxx.h`   --- Header file for arduino library
+`AHTxx.h`   --- Header file for Arduino library

 ### Python Scripts
 `sensorData.py` --- Takes sensor data from serial port and writes it to data